diyafury/diyafury/README.md

 - 👋 Hi, I’m @diyafury

 I am a freelance front-end developer and I totally dabble in fullstack like most of us.
-I do mostly WordPress websites for a set of faitful clients but I have commercial experience in AngularJS and ReactJs web applications.
+I do mostly WordPress websites for a set of faithful clients but I also have commercial experience in AngularJS and ReactJs web applications.

 - 👀 I’m interested in ...

-Moving away from commercial websites and would love to gain more experience in software development with ReactJs, NodeJs, Express.
+Moving away from standard marketing websites and would love to gain more experience in software development with ReactJs, NodeJs, Express.

 - 🌱 I’m currently learning ...